TechGrounds-Cloud8/cloud8-Rolfsijtema/Week7examtraining/Examtraining.md

 - Amazon LightSail provides developers compute, storage, and networking capacity and capabilities to deploy and manage websites, web applications, and databases in the cloud.
 - LightSail provides preconfigured virtual private servers (instances) that include everything required to deploy and application or create a database.
 - Deploying a server on LightSail is extremely easy and does not require knowledge of how to configure VPCs, security groups, network ACLs etc.
+- Managed MySQL database

 **AWS Lambda**
-AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
-Lambda is a compute service that lets you run code without provisioning or managing servers. capacity provisioning and automatic scaling, code monitoring and logging.
+- AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
+- Lambda is a compute service that lets you run code without provisioning or managing servers. capacity provisioning and automatic scaling, code monitoring and logging.
+- Lambda functions scale out rather than up running multiple invocations of the function in parallel

+**The Scale-Out**
+- Computing on AWS solution helps customers deploy and operate a multiuser environment for computationally intensive workflows, such as computer-aided engineering (CAE).

 **AWS CodeDeploy**
 AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Lambda, and your on-premises servers.